If you love kombucha, this DIY Homemade Kombucha recipe is for you! Brewing your own kombucha is pretty easy and saves you a ton of money.

 How to Make Kombucha

-Let it sit between 7- 21 days.
+- Let it sit between 7- 21 days out of direct sunlight in a ventilated area.
 Begin tasting the kombucha on day 7.
 If it tastes too sweet, let it ferment longer.
-I like to brew mine for 18 days.
+I like to brew mine for 14-21 days, depending upon the season.

-After the kombucha is done brewing, place in bottles in the fridge, or you can start a second fermentation with flavors.
-Here's a recipe for raspberry kombucha that you may like!
+- After the kombucha is done brewing, place in bottles in the fridge, or you can start a second fermentation with flavors.

 Pour maple syrup, then the finished homemade kombucha into each bottle, leaving 1-2" head space.
 Let sit 3-5 days, popping the bottles each day to let out carbon dioxide.
 Taste each day to test its flavor and fizziness.